Ayub Khan: U.S. alliance and 1960 U-2 incident

-The main feature of Ayub Khan's foreign policy was prioritized relations with the United States and Europe.
+The main feature of Ayub Khan's foreign policy was prioritizing relations with the United States and Europe.
 Foreign relations with the Soviet Union were downplayed.
 He enjoyed support from President Dwight Eisenhower in the 1950s and, working with Prime Minister Ali Khan, forged a military alliance with the United States against regional communism.
-His obsession towards modernization of the armed forces in the shortest time possible saw relations with the United States as the only way to achieve his organizational and personal objectives as he argued against civilian supremacy that would affect American interests in the region as a result of an election.
+His obsession towards modernization of the armed forces in the shortest time possible saw relations with the United States as the only way to achieve his organizational and personal objectives, as he argued against civilian supremacy that would affect American interests in the region as a result of an election.

-The Central Intelligence Agency leased Peshawar Air Station in the 1950s and spying into the Soviet Union from the air station grew immensely, with Ayub's full knowledge, during his presidency.
+The Central Intelligence Agency leased Peshawar Air Station in the 1950s, and spying into the Soviet Union from the air station grew immensely, with Ayub's full knowledge, during his presidency.
 When these activities were exposed in 1960 after a U-2 flying out of the air station was shot down and its pilot captured by the USSR, President Ayub was in the United Kingdom on a state visit.
 When the local CIA station chief briefed President Ayub on the incident, Ayub shrugged his shoulders and said that he had expected this would happen at some point.

+Soviet Secretary General Nikita Khrushchev threatened to bomb Peshawar if the United States continued to operate aircraft from there against the Soviet Union.
+Ayub Khan apologised for the incident when he visited the Soviet Union five years later.

-The resulting Soviet ire severely compromised the national security of Pakistan.
-Ayub Khan had to publicly offer his apologies to the Soviet Union after USSR Secretary General Nikita Khrushchev made a threat to bomb Peshawar.
-President Ayub directed his Foreign Office to reduce tensions with the Soviet Union by facilitating state visits by Soviet Premier Kosygin and Soviet Foreign Minister Gromyko and agreeing to downplay relations with the United States.
+President Ayub directed his Foreign Office to reduce tensions with the Soviet Union by facilitating state visits by Soviet Premier Alexei Kosygin and Soviet Foreign Minister Andrei Gromyko and agreeing to downplay relations with the United States.

 In 1963, Ayub signed the historic Sino-Pakistan Frontier Agreement with China despite US opposition.

-During 1961–65, Ayub lost much of his support from President John Kennedy and President Lyndon Johnson as they sought closer relations with India.
+During 1961–65, Ayub lost much of his support from President John F. Kennedy and President Lyndon Johnson as they sought closer relations with India.
 President Johnson placed an embargo on both nations during the war in 1965.
 Relations with the Soviet Union were eventually normalized when the Soviets facilitated a peace treaty between Pakistan and India in 1965, and reached a trade treaty with Pakistan the following year.
 In 1966–67, Ayub wrestled with the United States' attempt to dictate Pakistan's foreign policy, while he strengthened relations with the Soviet Union and China.
 Despite initiatives to normalize relations with the Soviet Union, Ayub Khan remained inclined towards the United States and the western world, receiving President Johnson in Karachi in 1967.

 In 1961–62, Ayub paid a state visit to the United Kingdom.
 He attracted much attention from the British public when his involvement in the Christine Keeler affair was revealed.